Supporting traversable wormholes: the case for noncommutative geometry: Abstract

 \section{Abstract}

 While wormholes may be just as good a prediction of Einstein's theory as black holes, they are subject to severe restrictions from quantum field theory.
-In particular, a wormhole can only be held open by violating the null energy condition, calling for the existence of ``exotic matter," a condition that many researchers consider completely unphysical, enough to rule out macroscopic traversable wormholes.
+In particular, a wormhole can only be held open by violating the null energy condition, calling for the existence of ``exotic matter."
 An equally serious problem is the enormous radial tension at the throat of a typical Morris-Thorne wormhole unless the wormhole has an extremely large throat size.
 It has been proposed that noncommutative geometry, an offshoot of string theory, may be the proper tool for addressing these issues.
-The purpose of this paper is two-fold: (1) to make a stronger and more detailed case for this proposal and (2) to obtain a complete wormhole solution from the given conditions.
+The purpose of this paper is two-fold: (1) to make a stronger and more detailed case for this proposal and (2) to obtain a complete wormhole solution from the given conditions. \\ \\ \textbf{PACS numbers:} 04.20-q, 04.20.Jb, 04.50.Kd \\ \\ \textbf{Keywords:} traversable wormholes, noncommutative geometry, emergence